AccelByte/accelbyte-csharp-modular-sdk/README.md

     .UseScheduledTokenRefresh()
     .Build();
 ```
+This feature will try to update any open WebSocket connection when refresh action triggered by `AutoTokenRefresh` or `ScheduledTokenRefresh`.

 NOTE: Do not use `.UseAutoTokenRefresh()` together with `.UseScheduledTokenRefresh()`.
 It will introduce unnecessary overhead and possibility of unexpected behaviour.

 ## Token Validation